Number 22 is a voluntary organisation and registered charity working across Windsor, Maidenhead and Slough

 The charity recognises that everyone has a contribution to make our agency and a right to equal treatment.
 We aim to ensure that all people, both working within the organisation and using its services, are not discriminated against.
 Where this occurs, the agency commits itself to taking positive action against discrimination.

 If you have a concern with the service, you should try to raise it with your counsellor and aim to resolve it together.
-If this is not possible you can make a written complaint to the Counselling Services Director at our address.
+If this is not possible you can speak to the Counselling Services Director.
+Please see our complaints procedure on this website.